INFO-523-Exercises/intro-R-Python/README.md

-# R/Python Exercise 1
+# Intro to R/Python

-Repository for R/Python Exercise 1 from the course: INFO 523 - Data Mining and Discovery taught by Dr. Greg Chism
+Repository for Intro to R/Python from the course: INFO 523 - Data Mining and Discovery taught by Dr. Greg Chism

 ## Instructions